Update: Here you have also the Chinese version, thanks goes to Foruok.

 Extending the Java part:

 Before you start, make sure you read Episode 6 one more time because you'll need it to easily manage the Java files.
+First step is to create a custom Activity by extending QtActivity and defining a method which will post our Runnable.

 // src/com/kdab/training/MyActivity.javapackagecom.kdab.training;importorg.qtproject.qt5.android.bindings.QtActivity;publicclassMyActivityextendsQtActivity{// this method is called by C++ to register the BroadcastReceiver.publicvoidregisterBroadcastReceiver(){// Qt is running on a different thread than Android.// In order to register the receiver we need to execute it in the Android UI threadrunOnUiThread(newRegisterReceiverRunnable(this));}}